FinYang/yangzhuoranyang.com/teaching/index.md

 I would have tutored the unit if not for COVID-19.
 Instead, I mainly worked on the course materials, converting Stata material into R. The handbook can be found [here](https://handbook.monash.edu/2020/units/ETC3410).

 - Semester 1 2020

 ---

-## ETC1000 - Business and Economic Statistics

-I did lab supervising and consultation for this unit during my Honours.
-The 2020 handbook can be found [here](https://handbook.monash.edu/2020/units/ETC1000).

-- Semester 1 2019
-- Semester 2 2019

----